johncmerfeld/PlannedParenthoodLocations/README.md

 # PlannedParenthoodLocations
 A public dataset of Planned Parenthood health center locations for benevolent use.

-Python's Scrapy library was used to generate this list, which is intended to be easily geocoded for use in GIS-based research.
+Python's Scrapy library was used to generate `health_centers.csv`, which is intended to be easily geocoded for use in GIS-based research.

 Feel free to use this dataset in any way that sheds light on healthcare in America - and to modify the code however you like.
 If the dataset contributes to any published work, please acknowledge the hard work of Alexandra Dawson and John C. Merfeld.